barbaraaboagye/barbaraaboagye.github.io/_posts/2023-12-15-Data-Cleaning-for-School-And-Scholarship-Search.md

 ### 2. Importing libraries and loading dataset

-Let's start by importing the necessary libraries and the [dataset](https://raw.githubusercontent.com/barbaraaboagye/My-MachineLearning-Journey/1e19a3a7caf86f8b0603ed100144ff94d536a769/Projects/Scholarship%20recommender%20system/scholarshipdatabase.csv) :
+Let's start by importing the necessary libraries and the [dataset](https://raw.githubusercontent.com/barbaraaboagye/My-MachineLearning-Journey/1e19a3a7caf86f8b0603ed100144ff94d536a769/Projects/Scholarship%20recommender%20system/scholarshipdatabase.csv).

+The libraries used are :
+- `numpy` for numerical operations.
+- `pandas` for data manipulation and DataFrame operations

 ```python
 #Importing necessary python libraries